 In a river, the direction of flow is downstream and flows typically dilute any salt discharge and transports the salt downstream.
 However, the direction and magnitude of flow for a network of tidal channels is more difficult to calculate.
-The tidal flow during each ebb tide moves water one direction (towards the estuary) and the tidal flow during each flood tide moves water in the opposite direction (away from the estuary).
-EC will increase in a tidal channel having a high salinity discharge both upstream and downstream; the increase in salinity will be less if the tidal flows are large (from a greater tidal mixing volume) or if the net flow is large (from greater dilution).
+The tidal flow during each ebb tide moves water one direction (towards the estuarydownstream) and the tidal flow during each flood tide moves water in the opposite direction (away from the estuaryupstream).
+EC will increase in a tidal channel having a high salinity discharge both upstream and downstream of the discharge; the increase in salinity will be less if the tidal flows are large (from a greater tidal mixing volume) or if the net flow is large (from greater dilution).
+The increase in salinity will also be less if tidal flows are large (i.e., greater tidal mixing volume and spreading of the salinity) if the discharge is temporary or if the tidal flows can carry the water to locations where it will be more likely to be transported away from the region.